dschalk/monads-for-functional-javascript/README.md

     Haskell monad law: (m >>= f) >>= g ≡ m >>= ( \x -> (f x >>= g) )

 ###Disussion
 The Haskell statement f ≡ g means that f x == g x for all Haskell values x of the appropriate type.
 That is the test applied to Javascript expressions in "Monad Laws" section (above).
 Neither the == nor the === operator would provide useful information about the behavior of instances of Monad, which are objects.
 Those operators test objects for location in memory.
 If the left and right sides of predicates create new instances of m, then the left side m and the right side m wind up in different locations in memory.
 So we expect m.ret(3) == m.ret(3) to return false, and it does.
 The question we want answered is the question ≡ answers in Haskell: Can the left and right sides be substituted for one another and still yield the same results.

 The Haskell programming language borrowed the term "monad" from the branch of mathematics known as category theory.
-This was apropriate because Haskell monads, along with the function return and the operator >>=, behave like category theory monads, and the inspiration for them came out of category theory.
+This was apropriate because Haskell monads, along with the function return and the operator >>=, behave quite a bit like category theory monads, and the inspiration for them came out of category theory.
 For Haskell monads to be category theory monads, they would need to reside in a category-theory category.
-It is an established fact that they do not, although the Haskell mystique tends to give the impression that they do.
+They don't, although the Haskell mystique tends to give newcommers to the language the impression that they do.
 See Hask is not a category.

-Attempts have been made to define a Haskell category, usually with special constraints, omitted features, and sometimes with definitions of morphisms that are not Haskell functions.
+Attempts continue to be made to define a Haskell category, usually with special constraints, omitted features, and sometimes with definitions of morphisms that are not Haskell functions.
 Succeeding in that endeavor would be the first step toward proving that Haskell monads are, in some contrived context, category-theory monads.
-Devising such a scheme might be an instructive academic excercise, but I don't see how it could be of any value beyond that.
-Imitating definitions and patterns found in category theory, as Haskell does in defining the type classes functor, monoid, and monad, was a stroke of genius that vastly enriched the Haskell programming language.
-These category theory patterns are less needed, but neverthless useful, in Javascript.
+Devising such a scheme might be an instructive academic excercise, but I don't see how it could possibly be of any value beyond that.
+Imitating definitions and patterns found in category theory, as Haskell does in defining the functor, monoid, and monad type classes, was a stroke of genius that vastly enriched the Haskell programming language and brought it into the mainstream as a viable alternative to java, c++, etc. This website runs efficiently on a Haskell websockets server.
+Category theory patterns are less needed, but neverthless useful, in Javascript.
 Code that adheres to them tends to be robust and versitile.

 ##MonadItter